When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Model and Preliminaries

 \subsection{System Model}

-We consider a cooperative spectrum sensing network scenario with $n$ sensing nodes and one fusion center, as shown in Fig.~\ref{Fig:system_model}.
-In each timeslot (i.e., each round of sensing), all nodes perform spectrum sensing on a TV spectrum channel, then report their results to the data fusion center that makes the global channel usability decision based on all inputs.
-We assume that energy detection \cite{chen2017cooperative,kaligineedi2010malicious} is employed at each node, and a sensing report contains the value of the energy level sensed by a node.
+We consider a cooperative spectrum sensing scenario with $n$ sensing nodes and one fusion center, as shown in Fig.~\ref{Fig:system_model}.
+At each timeslot (i.e., each round of sensing), all nodes perform spectrum sensing on a TV spectrum channel, then report their results to the fusion center that makes the global channel usability decision based on all inputs.
+We assume that energy detection \cite{chen2017cooperative,kaligineedi2010malicious} is employed at each node.
+A sensing report contains the value of the energy level sensed by the corresponding node.